-Continued research on the use of synthetic methionine in the context of a systems approach (nutrition, genetic selection, management practices, etc.) is consistent with the NOSB unanimous resolution passed at the La Jolla, California, Spring 2015 board meeting.
+Continued research on the use of synthetic methionine in the context of a systems approach (nutrition, genetic selection, management practices, etc.) is consistent with the NOSB unanimous resolution1 passed at the La Jolla, California, Spring 2015 board meeting.
 A systems approach that includes industry and independent research by USDA/ARS, on farms, and by agricultural land grant universities is needed for:

-- A. evaluation of the merits of natural alternative sources of methionine such as herbal methionine, high methionine corn, and corn gluten meal, potato meal, fishmeal, animal by-products, and other non-plant materials in organic poultry production systems.
-Additional research on the more promising alternatives to bring them into commercial production is also encouraged; - B. evaluation of poultry breeds selection that could be adaptive to existing organic production systems inclusive of breeds being able to adequately perform on less methionine; - C. management practices impacting the flock's demand for methionine should be included, such as flock management practices, access to pasture, and pasture management; and - D. with the European Union as a case study, assess how it is that EU farmers manage the methionine needs of their flocks in the absence of synthetic methionine use.
+A. Evaluation of the merits and safety of natural alternative sources of methionine such as herbal methionine, high methionine corn, and corn gluten meal, potato meal, fishmeal, animal by-products, and other non-plant materials including insect protein in organic poultry production systems.
+Additional research on the more promising alternatives to bring them into commercial production is also encouraged;

+- B. Evaluation of poultry breeds selection that could be adaptive to existing organic production systems inclusive of breeds being able to adequately perform on less methionine; - C. Management practices impacting the flock's demand for methionine should be included, such as flock management practices, access to pasture, and pasture management; and

+D. With the European Union as a case study, assess how it is that EU farmers manage the methionine needs of their flocks in the absence of synthetic methionine use.
 Research findings and collaborations under various climates, housing types, geographical regions, and countries should be noted and researched, where applicable.